scicloj/metamorph/README.md

 * The value of a compliant function, need to be a a function which value is a map by itself.
 The function is allowed to add any keys with any value to the map, but should normally not remove any key.
 * The object under `:metamorph/data` is considered to be the main data object, which nearly all functions will interact with.
 A functions which only interacts with this main data object, need nevertheless return  the whole context map.
 * Each function which reads or  writes specific keys to the pipeline context, should document this and use namespaced keys to avoid conflicts
+* Any pipleine function should **only** interact with the context map.
+It should neither read nor write anything outside the context.
+This is important, as it makes the whole pipleine completely self contained, and it can be re-executed anywehere, for example on new data.
+   * They should be pure functions

 ### Metamorph compliant libraries
 The existing clojure libraries `tablecloth`,`tech.ml.dataset` and `tech.ml` will be extended to make methamorph compliant functions available.